bjnath/season_of_docs_2020/.github/PULL_REQUEST_TEMPLATE.md

 * HIT ALL THE CHECKLIST ITEMS: http://www.numpy.org/devdocs/dev/development_workflow.html#writing-the-commit-message

-* WAHT TO SO IF WE HAVEN'T GOTTEN BACK TO YOU: http://www.numpy.org/devdocs/dev/development_workflow.html#writing-the-commit-message
+* WHAT TO SO IF WE HAVEN'T GOTTEN BACK TO YOU: http://www.numpy.org/devdocs/dev/development_workflow.html#writing-the-commit-message